Friday, December 20, 2024

 A bull market is the condition of a financial market of a group of securities in which prices are rising or are expected to rise.
 The term “bull market” is most often used to refer to the stock market but can be applied to anything that is traded, such as bonds, real estate, currencies and commodities.

-Related Read Investing 101 - Investing in savings account
+Related Read Investing 101 - Investing in Fixed Deposit

 A bear market is opposite to the bull market, the condition of a financial market of a group of securities in which the prices are declining, it’s generally accepted that a bear market is characterized by a drop of 20 % or more over a two-month period.